firstdraft/guides/getting-started-with-cloud9.md

 # Getting Started with Cloud 9

-## Signing up

-You should contact me for an invitation to join Cloud 9 without requiring you to enter a credit card.

-After signing up, you need to connect your GitHub account to it.
-Click the gear icon in the top-right corner and then select "Connected Services" from the left.
-Click on "Connect" next to GitHub and authorize Cloud9.
+## Make sure you've connected your GitHub account to Cloud9

+Click the gear icon in the top-right corner of your Cloud9 dashboard and then select "Connected Services" from the left.
+Click on "Connect" next to GitHub and authorize Cloud9. **Make sure that you Grant Access to _your_ organization** before clicking "Authorize".

 ## Creating a workspace

-Then, to start on a project,
+Then, to start on Very Best, unlike the usual workflow, click on the "Repositories" link in the left sidebar:

 ![](/assets/click_repositories.png)

+All three team members will have copies of the repository; you should pick one for all three of you to work on.
+The "owner" should add the others to it as collaborators.

+Then, for all three team members, the repository should appear on this list.
+Make sure that you are all working on the same one, even though you might have your own showing up there too.

 ![](/assets/search_and_clone.png)

+Click "Clone to edit" and then enter any name for the workspace.
+Select Public, and **select "Ruby"**.
+Then click "Create workspace".

 ![](/assets/configure_workspace.png)